GHB, GBL or G is an industrial solvent that’s often…

 Kevin started work the next day.
 The transition from one photographer to the next was swift and seamless.
 Grief and shame can prompt impressive efficiency.

-As Kevin was so attractive, charming and skilled in his new post, few questions were asked and order was briefly restored.
-One night, at a queer rave in south London where Kevin was taking photos, he pointed at a punter and asked if they were a friend of mine.
-They were.
+As Kevin was so attractive and skilled in his new post, few questions were asked.
+Order was restored.
+One night, at a queer rave in south London where Kevin was taking photos, he pointed at a punter.

 ‘Well, Greg’s no friend of YOURS,’ laughed Kevin.
-‘You should’ve heard what he said about you.’
+‘You should hear what he said about you.’

-Apparently, my so-called ‘friend’ had savaged my character for 20 minutes before sticking his hands down Kevin’s trousers.
+This ‘friend’ had savaged my character for 20 minutes, before sticking his hands down Kevin’s trousers.

-‘Shall we teach him a lesson?’ asked Kevin, a glimmer swimming in his eyes.
+‘Shall we teach him a lesson?’ asked Kevin, giddy and grinning.